Chief Executive Officer – Dr Cathy Wilkinson

 Mr Ford has a Master in Business Administration from the University of Ballarat, a Master of Applied Science from the University of Western Sydney and a Graduate Diploma of Rural Resource Management from La Trobe University.
 He is a graduate of the General Management Program of the Harvard Business School.

-Mr Ross Pilling is a non-executive director of Note Printing Australia, Chair of Swinburne University’s Industry Research Advisory Committee and the Victorian Government’s Advanced Manufacturing Advisory Council.
-He is also a member of the Innovation Investment Committee of the Innovative Manufacturing Cooperative Research Centre.
-Mr Pilling was formerly the Deputy National President of the Australian Industry Group, and a longstanding board member of the Plastics and Chemicals Industry Association.
+Dr Ross Pilling is a non-executive director of Note Printing Australia and Kotzur Pty Ltd, Chair of Swinburne University’s Industry Research Advisory Committee, a member of the Innovation Investment Committee of the Innovative Manufacturing Cooperative Research Centre and the Research and Development Committee of Paintback Ltd. He is also an Executive Mentor on the faculty of Merryck & Co.
+Dr Pilling was formerly the Deputy National President of the Australian Industry Group, and a longstanding board member of the Plastics and Chemicals Industry Association.

 His senior executive career with leading multinational companies, BASF and BOC, included several General Manager and Managing Director roles in Asia, Australia and Europe.
 He brings an international, multicultural perspective to leadership and extensive experience of start-ups, post-merger integrations and business transformations.